How Travel Advisors Get Found on Google (Without Competing With Expedia)

 2. Set Up a Google Business Profile

-Free to set up and consistently underused by Travel Advisors and other solopreneurs.
-A complete, optimized Google Business Profile puts you in the local map results when someone searches 'travel advisor [your city]' — and those local results sit above regular organic results on mobile.
-Fill in everything: your category, service area, a keyword-rich description of what you do, and some photos.
-Ask past clients to leave a review.
-That's it.
-Low effort, real results.
+Free, consistently underused by Travel Advisors and solopreneurs.
+A complete, optimized Google Business Profile puts you in the local map results when someone searches 'travel advisor [your city],' and those results sit above organic results on mobile.

-Tip: use the ‘products’ feature as your individual services to maximize keywords and add any free downloads or digital products to your profile as well.
+Tip: Use the 'products' feature for your individual services to maximize keyword coverage and add any digital products or free downloads to your profile too.
 Here is mine to see what I mean.

 → For setting up your blog with intention from the start: Blogging on Squarespace: What You Need to Know Before You Start